About Dr Lewis Blennerhassett

 What is the hardest part about being a plastic surgeon?

-As well as performing private cosmetic surgery, I work in a public children’s hospital where I am called in to operate on young children who have been seriously injured in accidents or have birth anomalies.
+As well as performing private cosmetic surgery, I work in a public children’s hospital where I am called in to operate on young children who have been seriously injured in accidents or have birth differences.

 I use the same meticulous skills I use in cosmetic surgery to help rebuild damaged sections of their body or improve form and function.